 While its possible to get the flat tire through the brake without opening it, it wont be so easy reinstalling the wheel when its fully inflated.
 Thats why we recommend opening the brake first.

-If you have disk brakes, theres nothing to open.
+If you have disc brakes, theres nothing to open.
 The wheel will come right out of the brake with no muss, no fuss.

 Open the quick release

-remove the wheel.
-To extract rear wheels, it helps to pull the derailleur
+to remove the wheel.
+To extract rear wheels, it helps to pull the

-back slightly to clear the axle parts as the wheel passes through (main
+derailleur back slightly to clear the axle parts as the wheel passes through

 For fronts, youll probably need to hold one side of the quick release and turn the other counterclockwise to create clearance to get past the wheel-retention tabs on the fork (inset photo).